Buyer Alliances in Vertically Related Markets

 Supplement is available at: https://ssrn.com/abstract=3452506

-Alliances of buyers to negotiate input prices with suppliers have become commonplace in many industries.
-Using pre- and post-alliances data on household purchases of bottled water, I develop a structural model of bilateral oligopoly to estimate the effects of buyer alliances formed by retailers on the bargaining power of firms and retail prices paid by consumers.
+Alliances of buyers to negotiate input prices with suppliers are commonplace.
+Using pre- and post-alliances data on household purchases of bottled water, I develop a structural model of bilateral oligopoly to estimate the effects of alliances formed by retailers on their bargaining power vis-à-vis manufacturers and retail prices paid by consumers.
 Results provide evidence of a countervailing buyer power effect that reduces retail prices by roughly 7%.
-Exploring determinants of buyer power, I find that changes in firms’ bargaining ability play an important role in the countervailing force exerted by buyer alliances which, absent this effect, may harm retailers.
+Exploring determinants of buyer power, I find that changes in retailers’ bargaining ability play an important role in the countervailing force exerted by buyer alliances which, absent this effect, would have harmed retailers.

 Keywords: Bilateral oligopoly, Countervailing buyer power, Bargaining, Antitrust policy